erc-dharma/project-documentation/website/editorial-conventions.md

 <del><gap reason="illegible" quantity="1" unit="character"/></del>
 ```

-Manner of deletion encoded by attributes.
-Number of illegible characters encoded as in other lacunae (section 5).
+The manner of deletion may be encoded as above.
+The number of illegible deleted characters is encoded as in other lacunae (section 5).

 ###### Scribal correction